10 questions every entrepreneur should ask before hiring an accountant

 It probably won’t be the deciding factor for choosing your small business accountant, but it can be useful to know how your accountants’ software systems work.
 This information will probably be more important when you’re thinking about switching accountants.

-7. Do you have any prior experience working with small businesses in my industry?
+7. Do you have any prior experience working with businesses in my sector/industry?

 Your accountant should be aware of the regulations as well as any rules relating to reporting financial information within your industry.
 If they have had prior experience working with businesses in your industry it can be an added bonus, or if they have worked with small businesses in the past then they can often help you with planning and assist with the growth of your business.

-8. Will you be able to advise and help me meet financial deadlines?
+8. When hiring an accountant, will they be able to advise and help you to meet financial deadlines?

 Failing to meet a HMRC deadline can be extremely costly to your business.
 You will want to ensure that your accountant is open to making sure that you never miss a deadline.
 If your business misses a deadline – even if it’s the accountant’s fault – it’s still your responsibility to pay the penalty or fine.